pgagarinov/awesome-linux-config/README.md

-# Awesome Linux Configuration Scripts for Arch Linux, Manjaro, CentOS 7 and CentOS 8
+# Awesome Linux Configuration Scripts for Arch Linux, Manjaro, CentOS 7 and Rocky Linux 8
 A curated set of awesome configuration scripts for various Linux-based systems.

 The following scripts configure